-Registration is required for all USTs, except for tanks under 1100 gallons located at a farm or a private residence.
+Registration is required for all USTs, except for tanks under 1100 gallons located at a farm or a single family residence.
 USTs at public buildings must register no matter what size.

 Propane tanks are not regulated by this agency.
 Please go to VT Department of Public Safety Division of Fire Safety's website for infomation on propane tanks.

 - Complete and email the applicable parts of the UST Form: Part I, Part II , Part III, PartIV .
 The form (s) can be filled out on-line, but it cannot be saved and submitted on-line.
 Email to: email@example.com

 - Tank owners are to have Part 1 of the UST form recorded in the town/city land records.
 Owners and operators of all category one, two, and three underground storage tank systems shall record the existence